vibhoreriko/Eriko-Power-BI/README.md

 Total Spending: Summarized total campaign expenditure to gauge marketing investment.
 Leads Generated: Quantified the number of leads generated from campaigns to measure campaign success.
 Leads by Industry: Segmented leads by industry to tailor marketing efforts and sales strategies.

-Account Overview: Presented an overview of accounts, including total accounts, accounts not yet created, and working connections.
-Opportunity Overview: Summarized opportunities, including total opportunities, opportunities not created, and opportunities in proposal stage.
-By following these steps, we have created a comprehensive Eriko AI Dashboard in Power BI, providing valuable insights into campaign performance, ead generation, opportunity management, and account status.
-This dashboard serves as a valuable tool for decision-makers to track progress, identify trends, and make informed decisions to drive business growth.